Toilet Tank Not Filling Up After Flush Why Won't My Toilet Fill Up With Water?

 • Water pressure

-In this blog, we take a look at just how to figure out on your own possible solutions to why your toilet tank isn’t filling up after you flush it and toilet bowl water subsides.
+In this blog, we take a look at just how to figure out on your own possible solutions to why your toilet tank isn’t filling up after you flush it and toilet bowl water flow subsides.
 You will need to get under the toilet tank lid to perform any of the following troubleshooting steps.
 You should also make sure you know where your water shut off valve is located (just follow the water supply hose to the valve).
 Bear in mind, it is always advised to call a professional plumber to fix any plumbing issue that goes beyond your comfort zone to address.
-(Indeed, we are often called in to repair damage that resulted from homeowners who attempted repairs way out of their comfort zone while not understanding the basics of how a toilet tank works.)
+(Homeowners often call us to repair damage caused by DIY attempts that went beyond their comfort zone, without a clear understanding of how a toilet tank works.

 Here are some reasons why you may be faced with a troubling no-fill toilet tank and what you or your plumber can do about them.
 Note: we’re discussing American toilets in this post – like brands Kohler toilet, TOTO, American Standard, Delta and many more.